tetronet/udp-bridge/README.md

 ### What to do after
 Well any app that doesn't care about IP-addresses and works over UDP will probably correctly work over that bridge, but video works only over SRT, and packet_size 1200-1500, otherwise you will overload the tetronet, and reordering will prevent video from working normally, and you will get trash or a black screen on Raw UDP.

+### Be careful
+UDP-bridge doesn't offer any kind of encryption, auth system or anything like that.
+TTOI-UDP will connect all ITOT-UDPs to a configured IP and port, so if you configured 127.0.0.1:5000, nobody on the tetronet will be able to use ITOT-UDP to connect to 127.0.0.1:5001 on your computer.
+But there's no login required.
+Anybody who knows your TTOI-UDP's tetronet address will be able to connect to your opened-to-the-tetronet service.

 ### Linux version and other OSes
 Don't be lazy, compile it yourself, my internet is like painfully slow, and linux version is like 30 MB.
 Just create a new project in visual studio and copy all of the code, it's gonna work if you run these command on your project:
 ```